 When I started the thought process of this series, I didn’t have the slightest idea of where I wanted this series to go.
 I wasn’t sure of who exactly I was going to write about, or even how I was going to write about them.
 I wanted to just wing it as I went along.
 But in the end, I ended up intuitively writing to different aspects of myself.
-When I wrote about Jaden Smith, I was writing to 17 year old Megan.
+When I wrote about Jaden Smith, I was writing to 17-year-old Megan.
 The girl who had her whole life ahead of her, that young person who knew what she wanted to be in life, but unfortunately let life pass her by.
-I wanted to remind the world that the youth is the future, and that we are responsible for influencing their thinking.
-As oppose to writing of Pharrell, I was talking to the creative in me.
+I wanted to remind the world that the youth is the future and that we are responsible for influencing their thinking.
+As opposed to the post of Pharrell, I was talking to the creative in me.
 The part of me that craves to be understood, yet loves being seen as a misunderstood individualist.
 The part of me that is always looking to push the envelope and do so much more.
-This particular post however is different, because I am not talking to the youth in me, or even the creative in me, but me as a black woman in America.
-Now this isn’t specifically for black women, because I am sure there is something about Solange that everyone can relate to.
+This particular post, however, is different, because I am not talking to the youth in me, or even the creative in me, but for me as a black woman in America.
+Now, this isn’t specifically for black women, because I am sure there is something about Solange that everyone can relate to.
 I only hope to speak fluently as possible of the liberation and optimistic nature of her self-love efforts and black girl magic movement.

-Alongside of being an fashion icon in her own right, along with sister Beyoncé, Solange has been a staple of the loving your beautiful black hair campaign.
-When Solange decided to go natural and do the BIG CHOP, it brought on a lot of strong reactions from society, where as it has also influenced and encouraged women of color to do the same.
-Throughout the years since the decision of going natural, Solange has sported some of the most beautiful and nostaglic afro hairstyles.
-During an interview with her mother Tina Lawson that was featured on her Saint Heron website, Solange spoke about the inspiration of her track, ‘Dont touch my hair‘.
+Alongside from being a fashion icon in her own right, along with sister Beyoncé, Solange has been a staple of the loving your beautiful black hair campaign.
+When Solange decided to go natural and do the BIG CHOP, it brought on a lot of strong reactions from society, whereas it has also influenced and encouraged women of color to do the same.
+Throughout the years since the decision of going natural, Solange has sported some of the most beautiful and nostalgic afro hairstyles.
+During an interview with her mother Tina Lawson that was featured on her Saint Heron website, Solange spoke about the inspiration of her track, ‘Don’t touch my hair‘.

 I believe that hair is incredibly spiritual, and, energetically, it really encompasses and expresses who we are.
 Obviously, my relationship with hair, being that I grew up literally in a hair salon, is very deep and very complex.
 I think that one of the things that I’m also trying to communicate through that song [“Don’t Touch My Hair”] is the way that people see us through our hair.
 It’s almost my India.Arie “I Am Not My Hair” moment.
 I feel like when I cut my hair and I decided to wear my hair natural, I didn’t feel any more pro-Black or like I identified any more or less in my walk as a Black woman.
 That just wasn’t my personal journey.
 I think I’ve been on so many fashion shoots and anything in regards to fashion, which is still a predominantly white industry, and also feeling the void of tokenism through my hair being an afro and what that meant to the fashion world.
 There was a fashion editor of a major magazine who was white and for Halloween she wore an afro wig and had black face and called herself Solange.
 There was another magazine that composed celebrity-look-alikes, and they used a dog for me.
 They talked about my hair being like one of a dog, literally.
 So, hair just became so complex for me.
 I remember my mother came with me on a two-show run that I did, and all of the micro-aggressions of us traveling within those four days had me noting to her that whenever I would wear my hair straighter, I would typically have an easier time traveling.
 So, the song is as much as what it feels like to have your whole identity challenged on a daily basis, although physically touching the hair is extremely problematic!